Cloud Resources

 This feature is only available from >= v0.4.0 releases

-Note, while the user facing interface is the CloudResource, a managed Configuration is created by the controller as the implementation detail.
-You can think of CloudResources as a means of creating a managed Configuration.
+Note that, although the user-facing interface is the CloudResource, a managed Configuration is created by the controller behind the scenes.
+It is essential to understand that CloudResources serve as a means of creating a managed Configuration.

 What are Revisions?

-- Revisions point to a terraform module.
+- Revisions reference a terraform module.

 - Versions can track the upstream terraform module, or move independently of it.